galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 2. A mapping file in a **tab-separated-values** format which specifies which FASTQ files correspond to which samples.
 The file can also provide additional metadata for each sample, such as the primers used for each sample, the location where the sample was collected, and so on.
 3. A {sdm} file in **text** format which specifies how the sequence FASTQ files should be quality filtered and demultiplexed.

-For this tutorial we have already provided a few example files at {{ page.zenodo_link }}.
+For this tutorial, we have already provided a few example files at {{ page.zenodo_link }}.
 You can click on this link to see which files are available (there is no need to download them).

-These files corresond to the three types of input files above, as shown:
+These files correspond to the three types of input files above, as shown:

 - DNA sequence files:
     1. C_ITS2_S160_R1_001.fastq.gz